-Over 170 responses to our annual LCAP survey were logged.
+Over 75 responses to our annual LCAP survey were logged.
 Solicited questions pertained to the five main goals and action items included in the LCAP.
-Results from educational partners were utilized in developing the LCAP and also shared in a public forum with educational partners.
+Results from educational partners were utilized in developing the LCAP and also shared in a public forum with educational partners on June 5 and again on June 20.